anonymous202511/pemi/apps/README.md

 ## quinn-based Applications

-### Requirements

-Quinn does not expose its UDP packet sending/receiving to applications.
-To support log-based analysis (see `tools/README.md` for details), we modified quinn to add per-packet id and timestamp logging.
-This implementation needs to be located under `apps/quinn-apps/deps`, and can be obtained via a Git command for fetching submodules (e.g., `git submodule update --init --recursive`).

 ### 1. File transfer

    Since we cannot test quinn using nginx and curl as we did with quiche, we implemented a simple quinn-based data-transfer application to measure goodput.